seananderson/ramlegacy/README.md

 This package does one thing right now: it downloads the latest Microsoft Access version of the [RAM Legacy Stock Assessment Database](http://ramlegacy.org) (version 2.5) and converts it to a local sqlite3 database.
 This makes it easy to [work with dplyr](http://cran.r-project.org/web/packages/dplyr/vignettes/databases.html), for example.
 The `make_ramlegacy()` function also leaves a copy of `.csv` files for each table in the database in the R working directory if you'd prefer to work with those.
 Eventually I may add additional functionality.

-Note that you must have the utility `mdb-tables` installed and in your path.
+**Note that you must have the utility `mdb-tables` installed** and in your path.
+This utility provides tools for extracting Access databases.
 You can find installation instructions at <http://mdbtools.sourceforge.net>.
 If you're on OS X and using homebrew, you can install it with `brew install mdbtools`.

 ### Example use